Guidelines for artifact contributions

 The main distinction between the two sources is around quality and maintainability:

 1. Artifacts which are built into Velociraptor are useful to most people and are extensively tested using automated tests.
-If you wish to contribute into the built in set you should also include tests.
+If you wish to contribute to the built-in set you should also include tests.
 These tests ensure that the artifacts are less likely to fail in future and help maintain them in future releases.

-For example, good candidates for the Exchange are artifacts that hunt for specific topical threats which may not be more widely useful in general (for example Log4J)
+Good candidates for the Exchange are artifacts that hunt for specific topical threats which may not be more widely useful in general (for example the Log4J vulnerability which is now widely patched and therefore less likely to be detected).

-We plan on reviewing the artifacts in the Exchange periodically and removing outdated artifacts.
+We do also plan on reviewing the artifacts in the Exchange periodically and removing outdated artifacts.
+Very useful Exchange artifacts may be graduated to become built-ins if suitable tests can be devised that can assure their ongoing reliability.